 Skateboarding is one of the most inclusive sports in the world.
-It instantly dissolves barriers between class, race, age and gender.
+It has the potential to dissolve barriers between class, race, age and gender.

 Skateboarding engages youth, relieves stress and helps to build confidence and form long lasting friendships.

 Skateboarding isn’t hierarchical - it doesn’t matter if you’re a beginner or a professional, a child or an adult.